jonathansmart/BayesGrowth/README.md

 proper installs of devtools or Rtools.

-If you need to install the package manually (skipping the compiling) you can go to the latest release and downloadthe package file (‘BayesGrowth\_ver.zip’).
+If you need to install the package manually (skipping the compiling) you can go to the latest release and download the package file (‘BayesGrowth\_ver.zip’).
 This can then be installed from Rstudio using Packages -\> Install -\> Package Archive File (.zip, tar.gz).